Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 tcp    LISTEN  0       128              0.0.0.0:22             0.0.0.0:*      users:(("sshd",pid=81227,fd=3))

 ```
-And Check if the firewall is active.
+And Check if the firewall is not active.

 ```bash
 $ sudo ufw status